solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

 ## Customer quote (to be read back to the attendees at the end)

-"Managing our massive worldwide IoT Infrastructure using the latest security features of Azure has given us the confidence to know our devices are running securly and efficiently with the added flexiblity to change our direction at any time."
+"Managing our massive worldwide IoT Infrastructure using the latest security features of Azure has given us the confidence to know our devices are running securly and efficiently with the added flexibility to change our direction at any time."

 Jack Tradewinds, CIO of Contoso, Ltd.